 MERRY BARN WRITERS’ RETREAT AND EDUCATIONAL CONSULTING

-The Merry Barn will be a joyful haven where…
+The Merry Barn is a joyful haven where…

 creativity and curiosity are nurtured and celebrated.

 the power of words is appreciated and used to make a more just, equitable, and compassionate world.

 learning is engaging and empowering; and learners of all ages have freedom to explore their passions, take risks, and thrive.

 teaching is a respected and important profession –- teachers collaborate, reflect, grow our practice, and advocate for the work we do on behalf of all students.

 community members gather in a warm and welcoming space.